tymbalodeon/environments/README.md

 <!-- `init` end -->

-The generic environment is included by default, and will be the only one installed if no environments are specified.

 If [`direnv`](https://direnv.net/) is installed, the `devShell` can be activated by running `just environment activate`.

-Once installed, new environments can be added with `just environment add [ENVIRONMENT]...` and installed environments can be upgraded to the lates version by running `just environment upgrade`.
+Once installed, new environments can be added with `just environment add [ENVIRONMENT]...` and installed environments can be upgraded to the lates version by running `just environment update`.
 Environments can also be removed with `just environment remove [ENVIRONMENT]...` (with no environments specified, this will remove all enviornments except the generic one).